 Bali, also known as the “Island of the Gods,” is a stunning destination that offers a unique and unforgettable experience for couples and their guests.
 With its breathtaking beaches, lush tropical forests, and rich cultural heritage, Bali provides the perfect backdrop for a dream wedding that will be remembered for years to come.
 From charming rice paddies to beautiful villages filled with welcoming locals, Bali has it all.
 And the best part?
 All of this luxury comes at an affordable price tag, making it a popular destination for weddings.

 From the magnificent scenery of Ubud to the bustling streets of Legian, and the sumptuous glamour of Seminyak to the dramatic cliffs of Uluwatu, Bali will simply take your breath away.
-The perfect backdrop for any kind of wedding, the island itself boasts an array of gorgeous wedding locations including pristine beaches, opulent resorts and enchanting temples.
-Known as the “Island of the Gods”, Bali will transport you to a wedding heaven that’ll leave you, your loved one and any invited guests, feeling on top of the world.
+The perfect backdrop for any kind of wedding, the island itself boasts an array of gorgeous wedding venues and locations including pristine beaches, opulent resorts and enchanting temples.
+So if you’re ready to start planning your dream wedding in Bali, read on for our ultimate guide!

 Australians wanting to get married in Bali or Indonesia need to tick a few boxes to ensure that the marriage license is approved back home as well as respecting the traditional laws and customs of the destination.
 This is a brief overview of the most important steps to ensure that your Bali marriage abides by local Australian law, but be sure to double check all requirements with the Australian Embassy and stay on top of any updates in case laws change.